ledgerW/pathlight/memory-bank/activeContext.md

 - Keyword analysis can be used to intelligently assign relevant icons to content items
 - Automatic session checking improves user experience by reducing unnecessary login steps
 - Confirmation modals for paid actions help users make informed decisions
+- Consistent UI patterns between different parts of the application improve user experience
+- Loading spinners should only be shown when actually loading content, not during confirmation steps

 This document will be continuously updated as work progresses and new insights are gained.